1989 Dallas Cowboys season: Summary

 Besides the entry of Johnson and Jones, the Cowboys made pre-season headlines by drafting UCLA quarterback Troy Aikman with the first pick in the NFL Draft.
 Curiously, they also drafted quarterback Steve Walsh later in the NFL's supplemental draft (in doing so, they gave up a number one pick in the 1990 draft).
 Walsh had played quarterback for Jimmy Johnson at the University of Miami and led the ‘Canes to a 23–1 record as a starter and one national title.

 Walsh and Aikman battled for the starting quarterback job in the pre-season, with Aikman winning the nod when the regular season began.
 Expectations were raised when the Cowboys finished with a strong 3–1 preseason record.

 On opening day, the Cowboys were beaten by the New Orleans Saints, 28–0, and went on to finish 1–15 for the season.
 Aikman broke the index finger on his non-throwing hand in week four and Steve Walsh started the next five games, including the team’s only win, before Aikman returned to finish the season.

 Two of the few bright spots of the season were linebacker Eugene Lockhart, who led the league in tackles, and James Dixon, who was one of the NFL’s leaders in kickoff return average.

 1989 was the first season in the history of Monday Night Football that did not feature at least one Cowboys game.
+The Cowboys also played a fifth-place schedule for the first time.
+Both of these occurrences would happen in 1990 as well.